Friday September 8 2006

 This is so strange, Caitlin thought.
 She was sitting at a large window table at a little restaurant across the street from Rutherford University, her first college.
 From her seat, she could see over the line of angle-parked cars at the curb ten yards away, across the quaint two-lane brick street, to the mature trees, lush lawn and granite walks of Byerson Hall.
 It seems half a lifetime ago that I was here.
 But nothing's changed.
 I even recognize some of the students on the lawn.

-She was here on a mixed business and pleasure trip.
+She was here on a mixed business and pleasure trip, carefully planned.
 Mr. Lynch, her host, guardian, and benefactor, had purchased something from a local artist, and she'd promised to pick it up while she was here.
 She was to travel cross-country by bus to Maryland, conduct her business and her guardian's, and rent a car for the trip home, a ten-day round trip.
 Classes at her school would start a week after she got back.

 Then Mr. Lynch had more or less assigned his son Bobby to accompany her.
 She was touched by the man's concern for her, but a little put off by his choice of companion.
 If she'd made her own choice, it would have been her sister Roxanne, or Bobby's girlfriend Sarah, or even Mr. Lynch's diminutive but awesomely capable housekeeper Anna.
 Not that she didn't expect to have some fun; Bobby was good company, and nearly the only boy she could be comfortable with.
 But two weeks alone with her girlfriend's handsome boyfriend seemed like an unnecessary test of their friendship.